Safety and Efficacy Evaluation of ET-01 Transplantation in Subjects With Transfusion Dependent β-Thalassaemia

 Recruited participants will receive ET-01 IV infusion after conditioning. |

-- Frequency and severity of AEs & SAEs identified according to NCI CTCAE 5.0. [ Time Frame: from ET-01 infusion to 104 weeks post-transplant ]
+- Frequency and severity of AEs & SAEs identified according to NCI CTCAE 5.0. [ Time Frame: From ET-01 infusion to 104 weeks post-transplant ]

-- Incidence of abnormal vital signs after transplant [ Time Frame: from ET-01 infusion to 104 weeks post-transplant ]
+- Incidence of transplant-related mortality [ Time Frame: Within 100 days post-transplant ]

-- Change in proportion of HbF/HbA. [ Time Frame: within 104 weeks post-transplant ]
+- Change of proportion of HbF/Hb [ Time Frame: Within 104 weeks post-transplant ]

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.